* This is the Professional Version. *

 Stasis dermatitis is inflammation of the skin of the lower legs caused by chronic venous insufficiency.
 Symptoms are itching, scaling, hyperpigmentation, and sometimes ulceration.
 Diagnosis is clinical.
 Treatment is directed at the chronic venous insufficiency and preventing occurrence or progression of associated ulcers.

-In the early stage, eczematous changes develop and manifest as erythema, scaling, weeping, and crusting, all of which can be made worse by bacterial superinfection or by contact dermatitis caused by the many topical treatments often applied.
+In the early stage, eczematous changes (erythema, scaling, weeping, crusting) develop, all of which can be made worse by bacterial superinfection or by contact dermatitis caused by the many topical treatments often applied.
 Hyperpigmentation and red-brown discoloration can occur secondary to venous stasis and be present before stasis dermatitis develops.
 Hyperpigmentation can also appear after stasis dermatitis develops, as a secondary change.
 When chronic venous insufficiency and stasis dermatitis are both inadequately treated, stasis dermatitis progresses to frank skin ulceration, chronic edema, thickened fibrotic skin, or lipodermatosclerosis (a painful induration resulting from panniculitis, which, if severe, gives the lower leg an inverted bowling pin shape with enlargement of the calf and narrowing at the ankle).

 Ulcers are best treated with compresses and bland dressings (eg, zinc oxide paste); other dressings (eg, hydrocolloids) are also effective (see also Direct ulcer care).
 Ulcers in ambulatory patients may be healed with an Unna paste boot (zinc gelatin), the less messy zinc gelatin bandage, or a colloid dressing (all are available commercially).
 Colloid-type dressings used under elastic support are more effective than an Unna paste boot.
 It may be necessary to change the dressing every 2 or 3 days, but as edema recedes and the ulcer heals, once or twice/wk is sufficient.
 After the ulcer heals, an elastic support should be applied before the patient rises in the morning.
 Regardless of the dressing used, reduction of edema (usually with compression) is paramount for healing.